Holy Trinity, Slad

 We recently had a new stained glass window installed to commemorate Laurie Lee, details of which can be seen in our Picture Gallery.

 We have around one thousand graves in our 4 churchyards and please note that the current churchyard is at the top of the hill behind the church which can be accessed by following a winding footpath starting near the entrance to the church building.
 We do have fairly comprehensive electronic records of burials and locations and if you have a specific enquiry about a relative then please contact the editor.
-Donations towards the cost of creating and maintaining this information especially any provided would be gratefully received.

 You are seeing this message instead because your browser has not loaded the program code to produce the map.